The World Wide Web Consortium (W3C)

 WebAIM: The WebAIM Million – An annual accessibility analysis of the top 1,000,000 home pages

-In February 2019 and February 2020, WebAIM conducted an accessibility evaluation of the home pages for the top 1,000,000 web sites and over 100,000 additional interior site pages.
-The evaluation was conducted using the WAVE stand-alone API External link (with additional tools to collect site technology parameters).
+Each year, since 2019, WebAIM conducted an accessibility evaluation of the home pages for the top 1,000,000 web sites, and over 100,000 additional interior site pages.
+The evaluation was conducted using the WAVE stand-alone API (with additional tools to collect site technology and sector parameters).
+The results provide an overview of and insight into the current state of web accessibility for individuals with disabilities and trends over time.
 While this research focuses only on automatically detectable issues, the results paint a rather dismal picture of the current state of web accessibility for individuals with disabilities.
 Significant work remains to be done to make the web accessible to everyone.
-Unfortunately, however, the rate of WCAG non-conformance and the number of errors present are slowly increasing over time.
 WebAIM hopes that this report will help influence improved accessibility.